Grupa Lotos

-Grupa Lotos S.A. was a vertically integrated oil company based in Gdańsk, Poland.
-The company is listed in the Polish index WIG30.
-The Polish state is the majority shareholder with 53% percent.
-The company's main activity branches are: crude oil production, refining and marketing of oil products.
+Grupa Lotos S.A. was a vertically integrated oil company based in Gdańsk, in northern Poland.
+The company was listed in the Polish index WIG30.
+The Polish state was the majority shareholder with 53% percent.
+The company's main activity branches were: crude oil production, refining and marketing of oil products.

-The company is a leader in lubricants on the Polish market.
-Grupa Lotos is a producer of unleaded gasoline, diesel, fuel oils, aviation fuels, motor and industrial lubricants, bitumens and waxes.
+The company was a leader in lubricants on the Polish market.
+Grupa Lotos was a producer of unleaded gasoline, diesel, fuel oils, aviation fuels, motor and industrial lubricants, bitumens and waxes.

 In 2018 the Polish oil refiner and retailer PKN Orlen announced its intent to acquire the company.
 The merger approval from the European Commission required significant asset divestments by both companies and is expected to reach closing in June or July 2022.
 On August 1, Orlen finalised the merger with Lotos.

 Consolidation

-Grupa Lotos is a holding composed of Grupa Lotos S.A. - the parent undertaking which manages the refinery in Gdańsk - and 18 direct subsidiaries, including Lotos Czechowice (former Rafineria Czechowice), Lotos Jasło (former Rafineria Jasło), crude oil exploration and production company Petrobaltic.
-In the end of June 2006 Grupa Lotos employed 5547 people.
-This is 112 employees more than in the end of 2005.
+Grupa Lotos was a holding composed of Grupa Lotos - the parent undertaking which manages the refinery in Gdańsk - and 18 direct subsidiaries, including Lotos Czechowice (former Rafineria Czechowice), Lotos Jasło (former Rafineria Jasło), crude oil exploration and production company Petrobaltic.
+At the end of June 2006, Grupa Lotos employed 5547 people, which was 112 employees more than at the end of 2005.